 Respect and safety in our community.

 At St Catherine’s College, we are committed to creating a residential community where everyone feels safe, respected and supported.
-Behaviours that constitute gender-based violence, sexual harassment, sexual harm, coercion, intimidation, stalking, harassment, discrimination or retaliation are not tolerated in our College community.
+Behaviours that constitute Gender-based violence, sexual harassment, sexual harm, coercion, intimidation, stalking, harassment, discrimination or retaliation are not tolerated within our College community.

 As a residential college, we align with the National Higher Education Code to Prevent and Respond to Gender-based Violence and the Australian Universities Accord, and we work closely with our students, staff and university partners to prevent harm, respond appropriately to concerns and uphold clear standards of conduct within our community.